belindamo/derp/section_notes/02-lit-review.md

-Do a bit more research on this: given marginal one-dimensional Gaussian distribution, higher dimensional distribution is standard Gaussian, and vice versa.
+* if all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian

 # Literature Review: Distribution Enforcement via Random Probe and Distribution Nudging